winitzki/scall/tutorial/programming_dhall.md

     let ep : Exists P = pack P t pt in consume ep
 ```
-We will prove in the appendix "Naturality and parametricity" that the functions `inE r` and `outE r` are indeed inverses of each other.
+We will prove in the appendix "Naturality and parametricity" that the functions `unpackP r` and `outE r` are indeed inverses of each other.

 Because of this isomorphism, we may always use the simpler type `∀(t : Type) → P t → r` instead of the more complicated type `Exists P → r`.